Save Your Money: Visit Xochimilco Without a Tour

 The Canals of Xochimilco

-For anyone looking to save money by visiting Xochimilco without a tour, there is local transportation available and it is CHEAP!
-Start at the Tasqueña metro station which is the last southbound stop on Line 2 of the metro.
+For anyone looking to save money by visiting Xochimilco without a tour, there is local transportation available and it is cheap.
+Start at the Tasqueña Metro Station which is the last southbound stop on Line 2 of the metro in Mexico City.
 From there, transfer to the 'Tren Ligero' which is the light rail train.
-We used our prepaid metro cards to pay for this train and couldn't believe that it was only $3 pesos to board!
+We used our prepaid metro cards to pay for this train and couldn't believe that it was only $3 pesos to board (March 2016).
 Try your best to get a seat because there are several stops and the ride is quite long.
 Once you get off at the Xochimilco stop, the neighbourhood streets can be a bit confusing but there are several signs that read 'Embarcadero' and you can follow those to one of the many loading docks in town.

-A quicker option would be to take an Uber right from Mexico City.
+A quicker (but more expensive) option would be to take an Uber right from Mexico City.
 If you're new to Uber and looking to save some money, sign up here and get your first ride on us!

 It's important to know that guides at each of the loading docks should be quoting you a price PER HOUR, PER BOAT.
 We visited when the standard fare was apparently $450 pesos per hour per boat (March 2016).
 This rate applies to the long trajineras but there are also smaller boats available for those looking to tour the more narrow canals in the area.
 Despite knowing this, the first guide we approached tried to quote us $450 per person.
 Don't be fooled!

-If you find that you're quoted too much, walk away.
+If you find that you're quoted too much, just walk away.
 There are several different loading docks in town and your persistence is sure to pay off if you keep asking until you get a fare rate.
 One of our biggest frustrations while travelling in Mexico was the fact that we were constantly being ripped off by companies and guides that assumed we were travelling with loads of money.
-If you've been following us for a while, you know that's not the case so we persisted at Xochimilco until a guide agreed to charge us $500 pesos for a 2 hour tour.
+We persisted at Xochimilco until a guide agreed to charge us $500 pesos for a 2 hour private tour in a long trajinera.

 Once you're on your very own trajinera, you'll pass vendors selling food and drinks all along the canals.
 It's almost like a floating market and you'll find everything from beer to tamales for sale but expect to pay slightly more than you would in town.
 Many large groups and families bring their own food while some have full blown cookouts right on their boat!
 We brought our own sandwiches and beer with us and then bought more drinks since the festive mood was contagious.